 Why Choose Connecticut Skin Institute?

 Simply put, our expertise, experience, and dedication to patient safety and satisfaction remain unparalleled.
-Not only is our office the most comprehensive laser center in the state of Connecticut, as well as the country.
-Dr. Omar Ibrahimi helped develop the laser technologies utilized to treat birthmarks while training and working at the Wellman Center for Photomedicine at Harvard Medical School and Massachusetts General Hospital.
+Not only is our office the most comprehensive laser center in the state of Connecticut, as well one of the few in the country.
+Dr. Omar Ibrahimi and Dr. Saluja bothtrained at the Wellman Center for Photomedicine at Harvard Medical School and Massachusetts General Hospital where the laser technologies utilized to treat birthmarks was invented.

-Treating children and adults with birthmarks is a passion of Dr. Ibrahimi’s and he would love to meet with you to discuss what options would work best for your unique situation.
+Treating children and adults with birthmarks is a passion of our office and we would love to meet with you to discuss what options would work best for your unique situation.

 Birthmark Removal Near Me